 I developed Med Sim Studio as a software platform that provides medical simulation educators a free and high-quality resource for in-situ sim (in hospital environment), remote learning (Zoom, WebEx, Skype, etc.), small groups (classroom), and sim laboratory education.

 Med Sim Studio is free, so all you need is a windows computer with a second monitor.
-Medical education is expensive, particularly to learners who are in training, practicing in developing countries, and students.

 Med Sim Studio is intended to be a free option for high quality medical education.
 Reducing cost-barriers in education will hopefully improve access, and lead to better physician performance and ultimately patient outcomes.
 In the spirit of the humanistic practice of medicine, I hope Med Sim Studio serves you well.